elegantframework/elegantframework.com/README.md

 ## Meet Elegant

- Elegant is a utility-first CMS framework for rapidly building expressive and elegant static content web applications.
-A CMS framework provides a structure and a starting point for creating a beautiful application, blog, or documentation website.
+ Elegant is a content creation framework for rapidly building beautiful and expressive web applications.
+A content creation framework provides a structure and a starting point for creating a beautiful application, blog, or documentation website.

 <a name="why-elegant"></a>